- In Our Community

 - Neighbor to Neighbor Donation Form

 - Prosperity Scholarship Fund Donation Form

-Founded in 1987, JEA’s Neighbor to Neighbor Fund is a way for customers and employees to light it forward in providing temporary assistance to customers unable to pay their utility bill.
+Founded in 1987, JEA’s Neighbor to Neighbor Fund is a way for customers and employees to provide temporary assistance to customers unable to pay their utility bill during a financial crisis.
 The Neighbor to Neighbor Fund helps elderly, disabled, and those less fortunate keep the lights on and water running.
-A donation to Neighbor to Neighbor makes it possible for those that need it most to maintain utility services during a financial crisis.

 - Every dollar counts.
 In 2016, 546 families were able to maintain utility services as a result of Neighbor to Neighbor.